 Additional project information is provided in the documents listed below.
 Click on the document name in order to open the file

-The USACE has developed a website presenting features of the proposed Haile Gold Mine project: the Mine Interactive Experience (MInE).
+The USACE has developed an exhibit presenting features of the proposed Haile Gold Mine project: the Mine Interactive Experience (MInE).
 The MInE provides easy-to-understand information on proposed mining operations and their potential effects on local resources.
 Click here to access the MInE.

 For further information and/or questions about the proposed project and the Environmental Impact Statement, please contact: